raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-(such as DNS Push Notifications {{?I-D.ietf-dnssd-push}}) will be used in conjunction with a long-lived session, not all Session Signaling operations require a long-lived session, and in some cases the default 15-second value for both idle timeout and keepalive interval may be perfectly appropriate.
+(such as DNS Push Notifications {{?I-D.ietf-dnssd-push}}) will be used in conjunction with a long-lived session, not all Session Signaling operations require a long-lived session, and in some cases the default 15-second value for both inactive timeout and keepalive interval may be perfectly appropriate.

 The TYPE-DEPENDENT DATA for the the Keepalive TLV is as follows: